Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

 Regarding resolution, the sample consists of 15 \ac{LR} simulations, 49 \ac{SR} simulations, and 2 \ac{HR} simulations.
 Where possible, we have decided to work with \ac{SR} simulations because these tend to offer a better balance between accuracy and time extent of the post-merger data.
 Finally, 25 simulations out of the 66 employ the \ac{GRLES} method described in \secref{viscosity} to account for viscous effects.

-For each simulation, in addition to the detailed 3D profiles of all thermodynamics and spacetime quantities, we consider the neutrino energy luminosities and mean energies as extracted at the edge of the M0 computational domain and integrated over the outermost coordinate sphere.
+For each simulation we consider the neutrino energy luminosities and mean energies as extracted at the edge of the M0 computational domain and integrated over the outermost coordinate sphere.
 The luminosities and the mean energies are given in retarded time with respect to the time of merger (computed as the instant where the amplitude of the strain of the GW is maximum).
-The main properties of our sample of \ac{BNS} simulations are summarized in Tables \ref{tab:sim_info_PC_VSL} and \ref{tab:sim_info_DC_LL} in \ref{sec:sim_table}.
+The main properties of our sample of \ac{BNS} simulations are summarised in Tables \ref{tab:sim_info_PC_VSL} and \ref{tab:sim_info_DC_LL} of \ref{sec:sim_table}.